The road to recovery for the movie theater business has been tough.

 It’s no wonder NCM released an investor presentation in September that listed expanding its digital ecosystem and user base of NCM-operated products as goals.

-It also helps explain why Screenvision Media, another big cinema advertising company (also owned by NCM) that’s partnered with AMC, has diversified since the pandemic started.
+It also helps explain why Screenvision Media, another big cinema advertising company that’s partnered with AMC, has diversified since the pandemic started.
 Screenvision on Tuesday struck a deal to become the national sales rep for certain brands advertising with medical waiting-room network Outcome Health.
 The company also extended its ad inventory in May to include electric car charging stations.

 In the interim, while AMC theaters are still vying for moviegoers across the country, it seems that some cinema ad demand is returning.
 Amazon Prime has become NCM’s largest advertiser and only certain types of brands like airlines and theme parks have pulled ad deals, according to B. Riley Securities.

 Still, the diversifying businesses NCM and Screenvision provide their clients with some assurance that they can still target moviegoers in other settings should more theaters close.